-The Timonium Optimists celebrate Respect for Law Week by holding a special club dinner meeting in May to honor the Timonium Optimist Police Officer of the Year, chosen by the captain of our local Cockeysville Precinct of the Baltimore County Police Department.
+The Timonium Optimists celebrate Respect for Law Week by honoring a Police Officer of the Year at the club dinner meeting in May or June.
+The honoree is chosen by the captain of our local Cockeysville Precinct of the Baltimore County Police Department.
 The recognition given to that one outstanding policeman represents the high regard that the Optimists and the rest of the community have for the entire department.

 The event is always well attended by high-ranking members of the BCPD, including Police Chief Terrence Sheridan or his representative and Captain John Young of Cockeysville Precinct 7 or his representative.
 These spokespersons for the BCPD repeatedly express appreciation for the support shown by the Timonium Optimists through this program and through the club’s cooperation with police-sponsored projects such as Shop with a Cop.

-The honoree for this year is Officer Dennis Kerns.
-He was recognized at the Timonium Optimist Respect for Law dinner on Mon., May 1, 2017 at the Radisson Hotel in Timonium.
-The presentation was made by Chairman Fran Harris.
+The honoree for this year is Officer Corey Lange.
+He was recognized at the Timonium Optimist Respect for Law dinner on Mon., June 4, 2018 at the Red Lion Hotel in Timonium.
+The presentation was made by Chairman Mickey Price.

 Awards Presented to the Officer of the Year